How long do I have to file a lawsuit?

 Certain exceptions also exist to the standard statute of limitations.
 For example, an injury victim who is a minor will not be old enough to file a legal action, so their limitations can be tolled (delayed) until they turn 18 years of age, which means that they generally have until age 20 to file a lawsuit.

-The statute of limitations can also be tolled for other disabilities, such as a person who is not mentally competent after their accident, such as individuals who are in comas.
+The statute of limitations can also be tolled for other disabilities, such as a person who is not mentally competent after their accident, or individuals who are in comas.
 In such cases, the limitations period will not begin until the date that the person regains their faculties.

 Illinois also establishes that no medical malpractice claim can be filed more than four years after the date of when the underlying medical error occurred, and this is known as a statute of repose that ends all legal rights after a specific date.
 Minors must bring medical malpractice cases within eight years of the time of a medical error, and no claim can file after a juvenile has turned 22 years of age.